valihealthcare/valihealthcare/README.md

 Hi there 😊

-We are Vali Healthcare LTD. Our aim is to modernise tools used in the healthcare sector, and we are starting by developing a tool for private healthcare service proviors and pharmacies in the UK to communicate effectively and efficiently.
+We are Vali Healthcare LTD. Our aim is to modernise tools used in the healthcare sector, and we are starting by developing a tool for private healthcare service providors and pharmacies in the UK to communicate effectively and efficiently.
 We are looking to revolutionise the way healthcare works, by implementing the latest frameworks to solve current issues/implement solutions that free up human time and resources.

 Thank you for reading our bio :)